-- Protein identification by LC-MS/MS sequencing: In-gel and In-solution processing - Identification of post translational modifications (PTMs): Phosphorylation, acetylation, methylation, ubiquitination, and citrullination (new) serine, threonine, and tyrosine.
+- Protein identification by LC-MS/MS sequencing: In-gel ٠ and In-solution processing - Identification of post translational modifications (PTMs): • Phosphorylation, acetylation, methylation, ubiquitination, and citrullination (new) serine, threonine, and tyrosine.
 This service is charged as protein identification by LC-MS/MS sequencing.
 Any specific reagents needed (such as IMAC column for phosphopeptide enrichment) are supplied by the user.

-The Division of Translational Research includes the mass spec- The above services include cutting the gel slices (if needed), protrometry-driven proteomics resource, the analytical flow cy-tease (trypsin) digestion, desalting/fractionation (where applicatometry core, the tissue procurement resource and the mo- ble), LC-MS/MS analysis, and database search (X!Tandem/TPP). individual constituents of the Division are discussed under Excel file format (external users).
+The Division of Translational Research includes the mass spec- The above services include cutting the gel slices (if needed), protrometry-driven proteomics resource, the analytical flow cy- tease (trypsin) digestion, desalting/fractionation (where applicatometry core, the tissue procurement resource and the mo- ble), LC-MS/MS analysis, and database search (X!Tandem/TPP). lecular pathology research laboratory.
+The updates for the Results are delivered via an email link (internal users) and/or individual constituents of the Division are discussed under Excel file format (external users).
 In-solution digestion includes an SCX fractionation (3 fractions).
 If an enzyme other than trypsin is to be used, the user will have to provide them at the time of sample submission.